JapanColorado/article-to-anki/README.md

 1. **Article Extraction**: Downloads URLs or reads local files, extracting clean text and titles
 2. **Duplicate Prevention**: Checks if articles have been processed before (unless `--process_all`)
-3. **Card Generation**: Uses GPT-4 to create focused cloze and basic cards from article content
+3. **Card Generation**: Uses GPT-4 to intelligently choose the best card format for each concept from article content
 4. **Smart Filtering**: Detects semantically similar cards to prevent duplicates (unless `--allow_duplicates`)
 5. **Export**: Sends cards to Anki via AnkiConnect or exports to text files
 6. **Record Keeping**: Tracks processed articles to avoid reprocessing